 How will I get them?

-Results are available on the student portal and they will also be sent to the address you have listed as your Home Address.
-You can change this address to reflect where you will be over this time, but it is important to change it back again.
+Results will be available on the student portal and a paper copy will be sent to whichever address the University has listed as your home address.
+If you change this address to reflect where you will be over the vacation, remember to update in on your return to study in Plymouth.

 Viewing your results on the portal.